Restaurants

 100 Latrobe Terrace, Paddington

 Ravenous after a day in the office or don’t feel like cooking?
-At King Tea in Paddington, you can indulge in their king’s banquet for just $30pp if you're seated before 6pm from Monday to Thursday.
-Available for groups of four and more, you get your choice of two entrees, three mains and of course their signature egg fried rice.
+At King Tea in Paddington, you can indulge in their king’s banquet for just $49pp.
+Available for groups of four and more, you get nine delicious courses that, of course, includes their signature egg fried rice, home-made pork wontons and three-cup beef ribs, just to name a few.
 At this point we recommend skipping the arvo gym sesh, you’ll work up a sweat getting through this one.

 Ruby My Dear